 Furthermore, this technique does not translate well to large scale projects, such as linear infrastructure, where the physical size of model elements are minuscule compared to the overall project extent of many kilometres.
 The complex interplay of activities in time and space is better presented in a symbolic way, so that an activity is graphically represented, rather than to scale.

 In the work-winning phase of a project, a hollywood-style construction animation is often prepared, with excavators digging dirt, cranes lifting thing and so on.
 Whilst these can be a useful communication tool, they are often more smoke & mirrors than a working tool, and involve a huge amount of effort just to produce a 1 or 2 minute movie.
 In addition, they are independent of the program- so if this changes, the whole thing has to be re-worked.

 A better way ?

-To my mind, there has to be a better way of communicating and analysing a construction program using modern technology.
-This applies particularly to people who might be closely involved in the project, but are not specialised planners.
+There has to be a better way of communicating and analysing a construction program using technology.
+This applies particularly to people who are not specialised planners.

 As part of this, I have put together some samples showing my ideas for visualisation of a construction program for an imaginary project (Australian readers might recognise this as Lake George near Canberra.
 I’ve decided to build a road from nowhere to nowhere to illustrate my concepts)

-I see these outputs as a supplement (not a replacement) to other forms such as a gantt chart.
+These outputs supplement (not replace) other forms such as a gantt chart.
 They could help communicate, explain and analyse a construction program in terms of activities, time, space and cost.